sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 ### Call a Public Method

-To facilitate calling a contracts' public `@method`, we have injected a runtime object named `methods` in your contract class.
+To facilitate calling a contract's public `@method`, we have injected a runtime object named `methods` in your contract class.
 For each public `@method` of your contract (e.g., `contract.foo`), a function with the same name and signature (including list of parameters and return type, i.e., void) is added into `methods` (e.g., `contract.methods.foo`).
 In addition, there is an `options` appended as the last paramter.

 Assume you have a contract like this: